Ask us about our affordable payment options.

 All these changes cost money, and those costs quickly add up to a level that many people would agree is eye-watering.
 A study conducted by the Christopher Reeve Foundation found that even a 50-year-old person who has become paralyzed will be forced to spend more than $1 million in health-care bills and living expenses over the course of their lives.
 Naturally, this amount increases if the paralyzed person became disabled at a younger age, with the study finding that the cost of an injury in the C1 through C4 vertebrae, which usually leaves someone unable to move below the neck or upper chest, being almost $5 million if that injury occurred around age 25.

-How A St. Louis Paralysis Lawyer Can Help You
+How A Paralysis Lawyer in St. Louis, MO Can Help You

 Our firm is driven to provide total client satisfaction, whether that is by offering 24/7 access to the attorney working on your case or by obtaining the compensation you truly deserve.
-Reach out to us online or call (314) 900-HELP to speak with a St. Louis paralysis lawyer and schedule a free consultation.
+Reach out to us online or call (314) 900-HELP to speak with a paralysis lawyer in St. Louis, MO and schedule a free consultation.